Dexterity exits stealth with $56.2M raised for its collaborative warehouse robots – TechCrunch

-Dexterity emerged from stealth this week to announced its full-stack solution aimed at creating collaborative robotics systems.
+Dexterity emerged from stealth this week to announce its full-stack solution aimed at creating collaborative robotics systems.
 The hardware-software system is designed for a variety of different tasks, including bin picking and box packing, targeted at warehouse fulfillment and logistics needs.

 The Bay Area-based startup has already built up significant support from the investment world, with $56.2 million raised to date, from a long list of backers, including Kleiner Perkins, Lightspeed Venture Partners, Obvious Ventures, Pacific West Bank, B37 Ventures, Presidio (Sumitomo) Ventures, Blackhorn Ventures, Liquid 2 Ventures and Stanford StartX.